 Award-winning Bilingual Children’s Books in RUSSIAN and English as well as Russian Audio Books are available here.
 Bilingual children’s books in Russian and English are a perfect tool for learning a second language.
-Our Russian collection includes folktales, myths, beautifully illustrated Russian dictionaries with a CDROM or Audio Recorder Pen, and bilingual baby books.
+Our Russian collection includes folktales, myths, beautifully illustrated Russian dictionaries with Audio Recorder Pen, and bilingual baby books.

 Encouraging children to read Russian books or listening to Russian audio books will help them to learn a second language.